jamesaevans/amplitude-dev-center/docs/data/destinations/hubspot-event-streaming-v2.md

 - A HubSpot Enterprise Marketing Hub account is required to send Custom Behavioral Events.
 - Relevant limits for HubSpot events are:
     - HubSpot enforces strict API rate limits.
 You can find more information about these limits [here](https://developers.HubSpot.com/docs/api/usage-details).
-    - HubSpot allows up to 50 properties for each custom behavior event.
+    - HubSpot allows up to 50 custom properties for each custom event.
 - Types of data you can forward to HubSpot:
     - Amplitude sends selected event properties along with the event.
 - Latency considerations: